A Brief History of Green Gatherings

 The Glastonbury Gathering was the largest in 1983.
 It was also plagued by heavy handed policing (see video in panel on right) and a virulent tummy virus which swept through the camp site.

 In 1984 after much difficulty finding a legal site the main Gathering moved to the Molesworth RAF based, the proposed second cruise missile base in the UK.
 After the gathering many at the gathering remained on site establishing a Green Village.
-Joined by others this later became known as the Rainbow Fields Village. [see separate article on Molesworth]
+Joined by others this later became known as the Rainbow Fields Village. [see separate article Molesworth Gathering 1984 - Patrick Whitefield ]

 The Molesworth Rainbow Village was finally evicted by the military in a massive operation early in 1985.
 Occupants were forced onto the road and formed a "Rainbow Convoy" which was hounded around the country until a final confrontation with police as they headed for a midsummer free festival at Stonehenge.
 Known as "the battle of the beanfield" this was an attack by police on the convoy - Wiltshire police were subsequently convicted of assault, criminal damage and wrongful arrest.